 It can also be caused by trauma to the abdomen or cancers of the digestive system.
 You’re also at an increased risk for developing blood clots if you use hormone therapies or take birth control pills.
 Smoking also increases your risk of blood clots.

 Diagnosis is usually based on your symptoms and several imaging tests.
 A computed tomography (CT) scan is typically used to diagnose this condition.
 This test uses X-ray pictures to create cross-sectional images of the abdomen.
 Other imaging tests may include an ultrasound or magnetic resonance imaging (MRI) scan of the abdomen.
 This test utilizes high-powered magnets and radio waves to create images of the abdomen.

 An arteriogram, which is an X-ray of the arteries, may be done to see how blood is moving through your arteries and to help determine the location of a blood clot.
 For this test, a doctor will inject a special dye into your arteries and then take X-rays of your abdomen.
 The dye will appear in the images, allowing your doctor to identify any areas with damage or blockages.

 Blood thinners are the main treatment for this condition.
 If you have a blood clotting disorder, you may need to take blood thinners indefinitely.

 In some cases, such as when a blood clot is discovered in the portal or mesenteric veins, blood thinners can be delivered directly to the clot through a procedure called thrombolysis.
-This process uses a catheter, or a flexible tube, that is inserted into your artery.
+This process uses a catheter, or a flexible tube, that is inserted into your vein.
 Your doctor will use X-ray images to position the catheter within the clot and then inject a blood-thinning medication to dissolve it.

 In rare cases, the clot is removed in a surgical procedure called thrombectomy.
-This is similar to a thrombolysis, but instead of injecting a blood thinner, the catheter is used to pull the clot from the artery.
+This is similar to a thrombolysis, but instead of injecting a blood thinner, the catheter is used to pull the clot from the vein.